-Currently, in pre-production for a new cinematic narrative work, Jeremey has directed multiple music videos and art installations over the years and currently works with his company KORREA Productions.
+Currently, in pre-production for this new cinematic narrative work, Jeremey has directed short films and music videos for bands and art installations over the years and currently produces as KORREA Productions.

 From 2007-2016, Jeremey was the founding artistic director of experimental theatre group, Lamb Lays with Lion.
 After conceiving the manifesto for the "Theatre of Disruption," the company went on to adapt and shock audiences with performances of classic dramatic works like Chekhov's The Seagull and Tennessee William's Cat on a Hot Tin Roof, that ratcheted anxiety for the performance and audience to transitory extremes.